British Armed Forces: Personnel

+On 1 April 2024, most personnel in the UK Regular Forces were stationed in the United Kingdom (around 96%).

+Of the 5,700 personnel stationed overseas, around two thirds were in Europe (66%), while 14% were stationed in North America, 6% in North Africa and the Middle East, 6% in Asia and 5% in Sub-Saharan Africa.
+1,230 personnel were distributed across several regions in Germany, primarily North Rhine-Westphalia as part of British Army Germany.
+However, up to 750 of these were Locally Engaged Civilians.

 Defence expenditure

-According to the International Institute for Strategic Studies and the Stockholm International Peace Research Institute, the United Kingdom has the fourth-largest defence budget in the world.
-For comparison's sake, this sees Britain spending more in absolute terms than France, Germany, India or Japan, a similar amount to that of Russia, but less than China, Saudi Arabia or the United States.
+According to the Stockholm International Peace Research Institute, the United Kingdom is in sixth place in the world's military spending list in 2024.
+For comparison: Great Britain spends more in absolute terms than Saudi Arabia, Ukraine, France or Japan, but less than India, Germany, Russia, China or the United States.
 In September 2011, according to Professor Malcolm Chalmers of the Royal United Services Institute, current "planned levels of defence spending should be enough for the United Kingdom to maintain its position as one of the world's top military powers, as well as being one of NATO-Europe's top military powers.
 Its edge – not least its qualitative edge – in relation to rising Asian powers seems set to erode, but will remain significant well into the 2020s, and possibly beyond."
 The Strategic Defence and Security Review 2015 committed to spending 2% of GDP on defence and announced a £178 billion investment over ten years in new equipment and capabilities.
-On the 8th of March 2023 Prime Minister Rishi Sunak announced a further £5bn in defence spending with a long-term goal of an increased spending to 2.5% of GDP.
+On 8 March 2023 Prime Minister Rishi Sunak announced a further £5bn in defence spending with a long-term goal of an increased spending to 2.5% of GDP.